 Note: There is currently no way to delete a track

-MediaManifest/PlayableSequences may be added.
+MediaManifestEdit/AddObject/PlayableSequences/PlayableSequence may be added.

-MediaManifest/Experience can be added.
+MediaManifestEdit/AddObject/Experiences/Experience can be added.

 It must have a unique ExperienceID

+@updateNum=‘1’

-MediaManifest/Experience can be modified as follows:
+MediaManifestEdit/Experiences/Experience can be modified as follows:

 @ExperienceID must match the Experience being updated

-@version must reflect an update
+@updateNum must reflect an update

-If Language or Region are included, these are assumed to be in addition to existing Languages or Regions covered.
-This might require the removal of the language or region from ExcludedLanguage or ExcludedRegion respectively.
+Language and/or Region must be included, these are assumed to be in addition to existing Languages or Regions covered.
+The following defines how languages are regions are added.
+The rules are the same for Language and Region.

+Case 1: All languages/regions are already covered.
+This is represented by the absence of Language/Region and ExcludedLanguage/ExcludedRegion.
+Adding a language/region has no effect because they are already implicitly included.

+Case 2: Language/Region instances exist for other languages/regions.
+An instance of Language/Region is created for the language/region.

+Case 3: ExcludedLanguage/ExcludedRegion instance exists for language/region.
+Adding a language/region requires the instance be removed.
+By definition if it’s not Excluded, it’s included.

 If there are new Playable Sequences or Presentations, Audiovisual must be modified or created as follows